Zeitz Museum of Contemporary Art Africa: Lalela

 The Centre for Art Education collaborates with Lalela, an every day after-school art programme hosted in the hours when children are most vulnerable to abuse.
 Classes are held on a weekly basis within the museum's classrooms to provide a safe space for workshops for students as young as six years old through to high school graduation.

 Fellowship Programme

 In 2021, Zeitz MOCAA and the University of the Western Cape (UWC) announced a year-long Museum Fellowship Programme facilitated by the University of Western Cape’s faculty and courses conducted within the university's History Department and the Centre of Humanities Research.
 Five participants were selected for the first fellowship and include art historian and aspiring curator Rory Kahiya Tsapayi from Zimbabwe; artist, writer and curator Monique Du Plessis from South Africa; curator, writer, researcher and editor Mirembe from Uganda, curator and artist Motlalepula Phukubje from South Africa and artist Ange Frédéric Koffi from the Ivory Coast.
 The 2023 Museum Fellowship open call was announced in June 2022.

-The 10 fellows for the 2025 academic year are yet to be made public.
+As of August 2026 fellowship appointments for the 2027 Museum Fellowship Programme were under consideration.